 It is as if the body listened rather than the ears listen to them.
-Some say the beat of Taiko synchronizes with the man’s heartbeat which raises the moral.
+Some say the beats of Taiko synchronizes with the man’s heartbeat, which raises the moral.

-However, even without any proven research, we know the beat of them excites us.
+However, even without any proven research, we know the beats of them excites us.
 It is as the body listens rather than the ears listen to them.
-Some say the beat of it excites and encourages us from inside.
+Some say the beats of it excites and encourages us from inside.